bharatkumar200/SimplyFramework/README.md

 This is a fullstack PHP Framework based out of [mezzio framework (formerly, Zend Expressive)](https://mezzio.dev).

+All the documentation is present in the docs folder.
+You can delete the docs folder if not needed.

 ## Tailwind CSS

 Run the command below to compile compressed tailwind css.